 $1800 of that, was for the Goal Zero Power Station.
 So $1,680 was for materials, appliances and construction.
 The conversion could have been much cheaper, had I gone a different route on my solar electric system.
 But I didn’t have the skills to wire a plug outlet, an inverter, a battery and a display system together, so I thought the amateur user-friendly option was the way to go.

-A big shout out to everyone who helped me convert this van (especially my mom)!
-I really appreciate it, because I definitely couldn’t have done it alone!
+A big shout out to everyone who helped me convert this van-especially

 A few parting suggestions for your own van build: